DaveBackus/Data_Bootcamp_Book/py-fun1.md

 c = a + b
 print('c =', c)
 ```
-The separator `#%%` in the middle divides this set of commands into two cells, which we can run separately.
-That way we can run and test blocks of code without running the whole program.
+The separator `#%%` in the middle divides this set of commands into two cells that we can run one at a time.
+That allows us to run and test blocks of code without running the whole program.
 It doesn't make much difference with code this simple, but in longer programs it can be a real time saver.

 Here's how it works.
 In the Spyder editor, click on a code cell.
-The cell will indicate its selection with a darker yellow background than the other cells.
+The cell will indicate its selection with a darker background than the other cells.
 Now go to the toolbar above the editor.
 The large green triangle runs the whole program.
 The one to its right displays the text "Run current cell" if you move the cursor to it.
 Click on it to run the selected cell.

 **Exercise.** Copy the code above into your Python program.
 Run each cell.
 Check the output to make sure it worked.